VincentR16/Quantum-ML-IDS-CICIDS2017/README.md

 # Quantum-ML-IDS-CICIDS2017
-Quantum Machine Learning per Network Intrusion Detection: benchmark VQC/QSVC su CICIDS2017  con analisi comparativa di performance, scalabilità e costo computazionale rispetto a baseline classici.
+Quantum Machine Learning for Network Intrusion Detection: Benchmarking VQC and QSVC on CICIDS2017 This analysis evaluates the performance, scalability, and computational cost of Variational Quantum Classifiers (VQC) and Quantum Support Vector Classifiers (QSVC) against classical baselines using the CICIDS2017 dataset.

 ## Objective